theParadox42/EFE-Web/README.md

 ## Part V
 The end
 (Maybe you have to survive something on Venus too, extreme weather?)
-## credits
+## Credits
-Created by tannerderp, theParadox42, and Hayden
+Created by theParadox42, tannerderp, and Hayden
+Contact theParadox42 for any issues at nathaniel.fargo@gmail.com